 3 Keys to Confronting the Culture

-Does today's anti–Christian rhetoric make you mad?
-Do you ever get so fed up that you'd like to give someone a piece of your mind?
-Christians have a message worth dying for.
-We have standards and convictions that place us at odds with our culture.
-But how can we be wise as serpents and as harmless as doves?
-How can we maintain our Christian composure in a confrontational age?
+Does today’s anti–Christian rhetoric make you mad?
+Do you ever get so fed up that you’d like to give someone a piece of your mind?
+The standards and convictions of Christianity place us at odds with our culture.
+So how can we maintain our Christian composure in a confrontational age?

 We can learn from Jesus.
-He was never weak, but never rude.
+He was neither weak nor rude.
 He spoke clearly and confidently, yet without venom or virulence.
 The apostle Peter, sometimes a loose cannon, learned that lesson well.
-Writing in his first epistle, he told us to handle opposition as Jesus did.
-The theme of 1 Peter is to walk in His steps, to deal with opposition as Christ did.
+In his first epistle, Peter instructed us to handle opposition as Jesus did.
+The theme of 1 Peter is to walk in His steps, to follow Christ’s example when facing hostility.

 That means speaking up when needed.
 Peter told us to “proclaim the praises of Him who called you out of darkness into His marvelous light” (1 Peter 2:9).
 We’re to speak as if delivering “the oracles of God” (4:11).
 We’re to preach the Gospel given by the Holy Spirit sent from heaven (1:12).
 So if you get half a chance, say a word for the Lord.

 But Peter also reminded us to present our defense of the faith “with meekness and fear, having a good conscience, that when they defame you as evildoers, those who revile your good conduct in Christ may be ashamed” (3:15–16).
 He warned us about grumbling (4:9) and to be submissive to governing authorities (2:13–14).